Particular/docs.particular.net/nservicebus/serialization/type-was-not-registered.md

 ## Solution

- 1. Stop the w3svc process of the website whose code you are upgrading.
+ 1. Stop the [w3svc process](https://technet.microsoft.com/en-us/library/cc734944.aspx) of the website being upgraded.
  1. Delete temporary ASP.NET files, usually found in the folder `c:\Windows\Microsoft.NET\Framework(64)\{version}\`.
  1. Run the application again.
 The exception should no longer happen.